 - Cotopaxi Allpa 42 is the version I reviewed.
 I travel a lot so I prefer bigger packs.
 I’m also quite tall so a bigger pack fits with my torso length.
 If you’re short, the 42 might be a bit large for you.

 Both sizes are carry-on backpacks, though the 42 does push the limit of carry-on compliance.

-The Allpa has a clamshell design, providing easy access.
+The Allpa has a clamshell design ensuring easy access.
 One side features a big open compartment for clothing, the other side has three zipped cubes ideal for storing underwear, accessories, and so on.
 The Allpa has a very comfortable suspension system, with a height-adjustable hip belt that can also detach should you not need it.
 You can read more about the details in my full review.

-I should mention that this pack doesn’t hold its shape when it’s empty, as it’s really designed to be a flexible/nimble adventure pack.
+I should mention that this pack doesn’t hold its shape when it’s empty, as it’s really designed to be a flexible and nimble adventure pack.
 The rubbery 1000D polyester outer shell can look a bit blobby when the pack is not full.
-However, this is mostly an aesthetic issue as this material is also very sturdy and fully rain-resistent.
+This is mostly an aesthetic issue however as this material is also very sturdy and fully rain-resistant.